End Stage Renal Disease (ESRD) Prospective Payment System (PPS)

 - All items and services included under the composite rate as of December 31, 2010;

-- Erythropoiesis stimulating agents (ESAs) and their oral or other forms of administration that are for renal dialysis services;
+- Erythropoiesis stimulating agents (ESAs) and their oral or other forms of administration that are for the treatment of ESRD;

-- Injectable drugs and biologicals and their oral or other forms of administration that are for renal dialysis services;
+- Injectable drugs and biologicals and their oral or other forms of administration that are for the treatment of ESRD;

-- Oral or other forms of non-injectable drugs and biologicals that are renal dialysis services;
+- Oral or other forms of non-injectable drugs and biologicals that are for the treatment of ESRD;

-- Diagnostic laboratory tests that are renal dialysis services;
+- Diagnostic laboratory tests that are for the treatment of ESRD;

 - Home and self-dialysis training; and